EGEE 439

 5.2d Lignin

-Vascular land plants make lignin in order to solve problems due to terrestrial lifestyles.
+Vascular land plants make lignin to solve problems due to terrestrial lifestyles.
 Lignin helps to keep water from permeating the cell wall, which helps water conduction in the plant.
 Lignin adds support – it may help to “weld” cells together and provides stiffness for resistance against forces that cause bending, such as wind.
 Lignin also acts to prevent pathogens and is recalcitrant to degradation; it protects against fungal and bacterial pathogens (there is a discussion in Lesson 5 about recalcitrance).
-Lignin is comprised of crosslinked, branched aromatic monomers: p-coumaryl alcohol, coniferyl alcohol, and sinapyl alcohol; their structures are shown in the figures below and show how these building blocks fit into the lignin structure. p-Coumaryl alcohol is a minor component of grass and forage type lignins.
+Lignin is comprised of crosslinked, branched aromatic monomers: p-coumaryl alcohol, coniferyl alcohol, and sinapyl alcohol; their structures are shown in the figures below and show how these building blocks fit into the lignin structure. p-Coumaryl alcohol is a minor component of grass and forage-type lignins.
 Coniferyl alcohol is the predominant lignin monomer found in softwoods (hence the name).
 Both coniferyl and sinapyl alcohols are the building blocks of hardwood lignin.
-Table 6.2 shows the differing amounts of lignin building blocks in the three types of lignocellulosic biomass sources.
+The table below shows the differing amounts of lignin building blocks in the three types of lignocellulosic biomass sources.

 The amount of different building blocks in grasses, softwood, and hardwood.